1794 Monneron – Robillard

 We shall examine François Augustin Monneron’s role in the foundation of the Géricault family tobacco enterprise elsewhere in due course.
 Suffice to say, for the moment, that Monneron’s name on the marriage contract uniting the Biancour and Carvoisin families, and the fact that all concerned are identified as partners in the same enterprise, explains, in part, some of the confusion regarding the Monneron family’s activities at the Hôtel de Longueville after 1791.
 François Augustin Monneron competed against Jean Marie Détailleur for the right to lease the Hôtel de Longueville in the auction held in September, 1791, a battle Détailleur won.
 Discovering Monneron’s name as one of the partners in the tobacco enterprise at the maison Longueville in 1794 suggests we have more to learn.

-Charles Biancour, as we intimated, is more than a minor figure in Géricault scholarship for reasons we shall explore at greater length elsewhere.
+Charles Biancour, as I intimated, is more than a minor figure in Géricault scholarship for reasons we shall explore at greater length elsewhere.
 We can assume Charles Biancour had some contact with the founding partners before or after 1791 in order to become a partner in the tobacco enterprise.
 The most likely candidate for this role seems to be Augustin Monneron, based on Biancour’s work with the Monnerons in the Indian Ocean.
 Biancour remained close to Géricault’s Robillard relations during the years which followed and this early partnership in the original tobacco concern may have been the foundation for this relationship.
 We shall explore this, Alexandrine Modeste de Saint Martin, and other related matters in issues to come.